Native vegetation removal

 Biodiversity Assessment Report

 If you need a planning permit to remove native vegetation, you must include a Biodiversity Assessment Report in your permit application.
-Find out how to obtain this report by visiting the Department of Environment, Land, Water & Planning website.
+Find out how to obtain this report by visiting the Department of Energy, Environment and Climate Action website.

-Find out more about state-wide rules regarding the removal of vegetation by visiting the Department of Environment, Land, Water & Planning website.
+Find out more about state-wide rules regarding the removal of vegetation by visiting the Department of Energy, Environment and Climate Action website website.